PizzaWithMilk/Github-tracker-template/README.md

 **Will this notify me about draft releases or prereleases?** No, not by default — it only notifies about a repo's actual "latest release," the same definition GitHub itself uses, which excludes drafts and prereleases.
 If you specifically want prereleases included too, that requires a small edit inside the script itself (removing one filter condition) — it's not something you can turn on just by changing a setting.

 **Will I hit GitHub's rate limits by running this?** No, in virtually all normal cases.
 GitHub limits how many API requests you can make without logging in to 60 per hour, but this workflow automatically authenticates every request using the token GitHub provides for free, which raises that limit dramatically — high enough that you'd need to be running an unusually large number of these monitors from a single repo before it would ever become a concern.

+**Why did I get a Discord message titled "GitHub Workflow Re-enable Reminder"?** That's expected — not an error, and nothing is broken.
+It means the repo hosting this workflow hasn't had a commit in about 59 days, which is right before GitHub's own 60-day cutoff for automatically disabling scheduled workflows.
+See [Inactivity reminder](#inactivity-reminder) above for the full explanation; the short version is: check the **Actions** tab in a day or so, and if the workflow has been disabled, click **Re-enable workflow**.